Linking Neoliberalism, Identity Politics and Bureaucracy

-This blog is created to hopefully contribute to our moral evolution, in dedication and with thanks to the work of Marshall B. Rosenberg, Gary L. Francione & Anna Charlton, David Graeber, David Harvey, Michael Parenti, Michael Hudson, Richard Wolff, John & Mary McDougall, and Corey Robin.
+This blog is created to hopefully contribute to our moral evolution, in dedication and with thanks to the work of Marshall B. Rosenberg, Gary L. Francione & Anna Charlton, David Graeber, David Harvey, Michael Parenti, Michael Hudson, John & Mary McDougall, and Corey Robin.
 Special thanks go to Yves Smith, thanks to whose blog and interests I ran across many of the different pieces of the puzzle I've been putting together in my head, and to my best friend and life partner, who indulges and trusts me.

-If one accepts that all sentient (human) beings have an equal claim on existence, then nonviolence, a moral egalitarianism that results in both 'radical' democracy, complete inclusiveness and solidarity are the only defensible positions we can take.
+If one accepts that all sentient (human) beings have an equal claim on existence, then nonviolence, a moral egalitarianism that results in both 'radical' democracy, absolute inclusiveness and solidarity are the only defensible positions we can take.
 Yet we westerners are currently very far from a society in which even a single major institution embodies those principles, never even mind all public and private ones.

 As I see it, a large part of the reason why we aren't even close is that almost everyone who is in a position to influence the rules embraces meritocracy rather than egalitarianism either as the ideal, or as something that at least could be just and fair.
 While I used to accept this notion, I have come to realize that this aspiration in fact is part of the problem, as there is no fundamental difference between meritocracy and hierarchy; all these two moral logics disagree on is who should dominate and rule, and what justifies said domination.